jstaudt/TWC-Jobs-Map/readme.md

-TWC Jobs Map is an application built with Laravel and Vue.js that displays the locations of jobs currently available in the state's database.
+TWC Jobs Map is an application built with Laravel, Vue.js, and the Google Maps API.
+Job records from the Texas Workforce Commission are imported to a MySQL database, and once geocodes are obtained for each unique job the map window can be populated.